 Dermal Filler Treatments

 Anyone can inject into another person and they do.
+The law cannot be changed on this as people caring for loved ones at home may need to inject medication under medical direction and this helps care at home.
+This loophole has been exploited by non medically trained individuals who feel they can inject products into people by right.
 Beauty Therapists often feel they have enough anatomy training to inject into people, but they do not have key safety skills or qualifications to manage, diagnose, and treat safely any complications which may arise – and they can be very serious.

 It is best to continue your training in this speciality as more research and training and techniques develop.
 Local reps are very good at helping you to access further training and often have workshops and conferences where the standards are excellent and updated.